 Methods for Collecting Data from Various Channels

 Multi-channel analytics helps connect all the dots.
-It shows you where your users came from such as website, social media, and emails, what messages influenced them, and how they interacted across different platforms.
+It shows you where your users came from, such as websites, social media, and emails, what messages influenced them, and how they interacted across different platforms.
 This holistic view helps you understand the entire customer journey, not just isolated steps.

 Integrating Data Sources for a Holistic View